Diósgyőri VTK: Ownership

 On 7 January 2021, Olivér Mátyás Magyar became the owner of the club.

 On 4 November 2024, Endre Bajúsz, sport director, was sacked.
 On 7 November 2024, it was announced that Csenger Horváth is the new sport director of the club.
+He was dismissed on 6 June 2025.
+In the same month Zoltán Kovács got announced but he was also dismissed on 14 March 2026.
+On 17 March 2026 the newest and also current sporting director Richárd Vincze was announced.

 All-time records

 The all-time top scorer of the club is Zoltán Dobó with 100 goals to his name.
 He played for DVTK between 1952 and 1954, and again, for a single season, between 1956 and 1957.
 The player who donned the red and white kit of DVTK the most times is József Salamon, with 375 appearances for the city of steel.
 He played for DVTK in two stints, first between 1966 and 1980, and then again from 1982 until '83.
 The player with the most top-flight goals for DVTK is András Horváth.
 He played for the club between 1967 and 1976, and in that timeperiod, he was on the scoresheet 64 times.
 During that timeframe, he was the highest scoring player of the club in the league for 6 out of the 7 seasons he played there, with 5 of them coming consecutively.
 The only other Diósgyőr player to outscore his fellow DVTK-teammates in 4 or more consecutive seasons, was Mihály Borostyán, who achieved this feat between 1980 and 1984.
 Borostyán played for DVTK between 1975 and 1985, scoring 55 goals in the process.
 The prestigious award of player with the most top-flight goals in a single season for DVTK goes to Zoltán Fazekas, who hit the net 20 times during the 1941/42 season.
 He played for DVTK between 1939 and 1944, and managed to score 55 times.